Fear and Anxiety

 Four Ways to Reduce Fear and Anxiety

 Through a mindfulness practice, you begin to exercise the brain similar to strengthening muscle groups in the gym.
 Through a practice of mindfulness, you begin to thicken the synapse that allow the flow of neurons and by doing so, increase neuron flow.
 This then, activates the brain at more of its capacity, allowing you to begin to get out of fight/flight or freeze mode.
-The nervous system begins to relax, recognizing there is no immediate threat.
+The nervous system begins to relax, recognizing there is no immediate threat, which helps us reduce fear and anxiety within minutes.

 A simple and powerful visualization exercise adapted from Schwartz (2017) exercise is as follows: